isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 Filters
 -------

-The search filters consist of a combination of multi-select dropdown lists, checkboxes and free entry fields.
+The search filters consist of a combination of multi-select dropdown lists, checkboxes and free-form text fields.

 Selecting multiple items within a multi-select dropdown list or checkbox filter will perform a Boolean "AND" on those selections and bring back any data that match any of the selected items.
 For example, selecting Data Type BIOSPECIMEN and CLINICAL will display both biospecimen and clinical data.